 Are we as parents emphasizing way too much on academic performance?
 This point surely needs some pondering.
-Every parent wants that their offspring should do great in the school and shine among peers.
+Every parent wants their offspring should do great in the school and shine among peers.
 Nothing incorrect in this thought.
-When parents toil whole day, go through stress of work and life, do their best for the family, it is but natural to expect that kids reward them with the achievements.
+When parents toil whole day, go through the stress of work and life, do their best for the family, it is but natural to expect that kids reward them with the achievements.

 The trouble starts when we go overboard with our expectations about our own kids.
 We expect that the kid should get the highest most grades in all subjects, should know all types of arts and sports and should become what we as a child couldn’t become!
 Bad, too bad.
 In this process, we start to put more stress on the kid by comparing them with other kids, by iterating and reiterating what we want them to do.
 We overload their timetable with infinite classes, activities and so on!

 Result: Bored and stressed kid who looks lost, not interested in anything, making frequent mistakes, demotivated and displaying lack of self-esteem who ultimately does not do well – academically or otherwise.
 Then disappointed parents start more nagging, more classes, and more methods to get success by any means.
 Really, is it that necessary to do?
 What would you prefer – a kid who acts like a robot; too perfect to be true OR a kid who is happy, makes mistakes and learns from them and keeps moving forward by small steps?